Outages persist after nor'easter batters New England

 BOSTON (AP) — Utility crews worked Thursday to restore power to hundreds of thousands of homes and businesses in New England after a nor’easter battered the coast with hurricane-force wind gusts.

-More than 300,000 customers lacked service Thursday morning, the Massachusetts Emergency Management Agency reported.
-Hundreds more outages were reported in Rhode Island.
+Almost 300,000 customers lacked service Thursday morning, the Massachusetts Emergency Management Agency reported.
+Several thousand more outages were reported in Rhode Island.

 The strongest gust of the storm was recorded at 94 mph (151 mph) on the island of Martha’s Vineyard, officials said.